Author: Azizur Rahman

-The Chancellor has been aware for some time that legislation was needed to curb some activities in the City.
+By 2015 the government was well aware that legislation was needed to curb some activities in the City.

-Banking excesses led to calamity at the tail end of the last decade, which has since been followed by controversy over Libor and now Forex.
-The government has responded to this with legislation designed to prevent further Libor manipulation.
+Banking excesses had led to calamity at the tail end of the previous decade and this was then followed by controversy over Libor and Forex.
+The government responded to this with legislation designed to prevent further Libor manipulation.

-It is a sign of the times, however, that the government is now working to extend the scope of this legislation beyond Libor to cover seven further financial benchmarks.
+It is a sign of the times, however, that the government then worked to extend the scope of this legislation beyond Libor to cover seven further financial benchmarks.
 Anyone found guilty of manipulating these benchmarks could face up to seven years in prison.
-Unsurprisingly, one of these benchmarks is the WM/Reuter 4pm London Fix; which is the dominant foreign exchange benchmark.
+Unsurprisingly, one of these benchmarks was the WM/Reuter 4pm London Fix; which was the dominant foreign exchange benchmark.

-The other benchmarks covered by the legislation are:
+The other benchmarks covered by the legislation were:

-Strong words…and they appear to be backed up by the legislation.
-The legislation does not only extend the criminal offence of manipulating a ‘relevant benchmark’ beyond Libor to all these other benchmarks.
-It subjects anyone administrating - or subject to - these benchmarks to a number of specific rules.
-Authorised firms will face a range of sanctions, such as financial penalties and suspensions, if they breach any of the Financial Conduct Authority’s (FCA) rules and principles.
+The legislation not only extended the criminal offence of manipulating a ‘relevant benchmark’ beyond Libor to all these other benchmarks.
+It subjected anyone administrating - or subject to - these benchmarks to a number of specific rules.
+Authorised firms face a range of sanctions, such as financial penalties and suspensions, if they breach any of the Financial Conduct Authority’s (FCA) rules and principles.

-The FCA and Prudential Regulation Authority (PRA) have already fined five banks a total of more than £1 billion following attempts to manipulate Forex markets.
-The Serious Fraud Office (SFO) has also undertaken a number of criminal investigations in relation to Forex manipulation; which has also attracted close attention from US prosecutors.
-At the time of writing, it is difficult to ascertain how many people will face charges here or abroad in connection with Forex manipulation.
-But the government has announced that its legislation to prevent benchmark manipulation will come into effect on April 1 this year.
+The FCA and Prudential Regulation Authority (PRA) fined five banks a total of more than £1 billion following attempts to manipulate Forex markets.
+The Serious Fraud Office (SFO) also undertook a number of criminal investigations in relation to Forex manipulation; which also attracted close attention from US prosecutors.

-It would be easy to make an April Fools’ Day comment at this point but we’ll resist the temptation.
-What we cannot avoid saying, however, is that it would be a massive risk for any company or individual operating in the aforementioned financial sectors not to pay heed to this new legislation.
+It would be a massive risk for any company or individual operating in the aforementioned financial sectors not to pay heed to this legislation.
 The cost of compliance is time, money and genuine effort – costs that not everyone has always been prepared to pay.
 Those who have put the emphasis on compliance have seen it as a way of protecting themselves and their companies against prosecution for business crime.
 Those who did not, it would appear, often believed they did nothing wrong - or at least believed they would not be discovered to be doing anything wrong.
 It is a belief that is looking increasingly shaky with each new piece of legislation, each instance of investigating agencies teaming up to tackle business crime and each instance of an individual or company being brought before the courts for illegal behaviour dating back many months or years.

-The Bribery Act has been in effect for four years, making companies responsible for the behaviour of anyone working for them in any capacity anywhere in the world.
-We are now seeing the first prosecutions under the Act coming to court while the Fraud Act has made it simpler for the authorities to prosecute individual traders, trusts and partnerships.
+The Bribery Act has been in effect since 2011, making companies responsible for the behaviour of anyone working for them in any capacity anywhere in the world.
+We are now seeing prosecutions under the Act coming to court while the Fraud Act has made it simpler for the authorities to prosecute individual traders, trusts and partnerships.
 Anti-competitive measures have been the subject of the Enterprise Act while regulations on money laundering have repeatedly become tighter in recent years.
-When you add the new legislation on benchmark manipulation, it becomes clear that the loopholes for financial abuse and the scope for avoiding detection are diminishing rapidly.
+When you add the legislation on benchmark manipulation, it becomes clear that the loopholes for financial abuse and the scope for avoiding detection are diminishing rapidly.